 1. Shenrab Miwoche (date uncertain, Zhangzhung kingdom), founder of Bön

-2. Lao Tzu (a mythical figure, supposedly living in the 6th, 5th or 4th century BC, China), author of Tao Te King
+2. Lao Tzu (a mythical figure, supposedly living in the 6th, 5th or 4th century BC, China), supposedly author of Tao Te Ching

 3. Zarathustra aka Zoroaster aka Zartosht (probably lived 6th century BC, Persia), presumably author of the Avesta, founder of the Parsee tradition

 4. Gautam Buddha (lived between 6th and 5th century BC, North India)